robinagist/ezo/README.md

 ## Quick Start example project

 ### Create the project
 `ezo` creates the initial project directory and starter configuration.
+There are even sample contracts that you can compile, deploy and use immediately.

 `ezo create <project_name>`

 ### Compile the source file
-place contract files in the <project_name>/contracts and run
+place contract files in the <project_name>/contracts, or compile one of the sample contracts

 `ezo compile <contract file>`

-`ezo` will return a hash of the source file, which will be used as a reference to the compiled source.
-If the source changes, then the hash will change.  `ezo` uses this system to keep track of compilations and deployments, so that eth is not wasted on deploying the same contract more than once.
-This behavior can be overridden with the `--overwrite` option.
+`ezo` will compile the source file (just Solidity at the moment - Vyper coming soon), and save all of the artifacts in LevelDB.

+### Generate Handler Scaffold
+ezo will generate attach event signatures (topics), and generate a basic Python handler for each event in the contract.
+It places them in the `~/ezo/handlers` subdirectory of the project, where you can add your logic, define your response and return a reply to the contract.

+`ezo gen <contract name>`

 ### Deploy Contract
-After successfully compiling the contracts, deploy the contract to the network using the source hash from the compile step:
+After successfully compiling the contracts, and generating the handlers, it's time deploy the contract to the network using the source hash from the compile step:

-`ezo deploy <contract hash> -t <target>`
+`ezo deploy <contract name> -t <target>`

 The targets are set up in the config.json file.
 Out of the box, `test-http` is configured for the Ganache GUI HTTP, `test-ws` is configured for Ganache GUI WebSockets.
 As many target nodes can be configured as needed.
 Once a contract has been debugged and tested on the test network, it can be deployed by simply changing the deployment target on the command line.

-### Generate Handler Scaffold
+### Start ezo
+Start ezo by simply typing

-`ezo gen <contract hash>`
+`ezo start <contract name>` -t <target>

+ ezo will begin listening for events.
+The handlers will print the output of events as received.

-View Contracts
+### View Contracts

 `ezo view contracts`

-View Deployments
+### View Deployments

 `ezo view deployments`

-Start ezo

-`ezo start`